runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

                +  bm[addr + 2]  /256      mod 256 + bm[addr + 3]           mod 256
 ----------------  ------------  --------  -------------------------------  --------

-We can now make use of the invariant that we claim to maintain for the byte map.
+We can now make use of our claimed invariant for the byte map.
 We add the following two lemmas:

 ```k
 rule #get(BMAP, IDX) modInt 256 => #get(BMAP, IDX)